Jooshua/jooshua.github.io/_projects/1_bachelor_dlr.md

 attribution: Thumbnail image by [Kyle Glenn](https://unsplash.com/@kylejglenn?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash), on [Unsplash](https://unsplash.com/photos/low-angle-photography-red-and-white-plane-4SfHeE5MpFk?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).
 ---

-I spent the practical terms of my dual bachelor studies working with aircraft noise data at the German Aerospace Center (DLR) in Göttingen.
+I spent the practical part of my dual bachelor's degree working with aircraft noise data at the German Aerospace Center (DLR) in Göttingen.

 **Data preparation and visualization:**
-In year one I collected and formatted data to later visualize it via generating a PDF with LaTeX and Matplotlib. -> LaTeX, Matplotlib, Python
+For first year, I collected and formatted data using Python to visualize it in a PDF generated using LaTeX and Matplotlib.

-**Integration of expert tools into a distributed software framework:** In year two I integrated expert tools for aircraft noise prediction into the distributed DLR software framework RCE.
-The in and outputs of the expert tools were formatted to CPACS (a XML format for aircrafts) using Python. -> CPACS, RCE Python
+**Integration of expert tools into a distributed software framework:**
+For the second year, I integrated expert tools for aircraft noise prediction into DLR's distributed  software framework RCE.
+The input and output of the expert tools were formatted in CPACS (an XML format for aircraft) using Python.

 **Speedup input-data generation using parallel programming:**
-In year three I investigated the increase in performance of the generation of input data for aircraft noise scenarios through parallel programming.
+In the third year, I investigated performance improvements in the generation of input data for aircraft noise scenarios through parallel programming.

-**Data Evaluation and Interactive Visualization (Thesis):** In my thesis I automated the generation of data to compare aircraft noise measurements with calculated aircraft noise.
-Afterwards interactive visualization of that data using Bokeh was realized.
+**Data Evaluation and Interactive Visualization (Thesis):**
+In my thesis I automated the generation of data to compare aircraft noise measurements with calculated aircraft noise.
--> Bokeh, Python
+The data was then interactively visualised using the Python library Bokeh.